All Episodes

 This world is three dimensions.

-And then you have a fourth dimension, which would be another perpendicular.
+And then you have a fourth dimension would be, you know, another perpendicular.

 Well, the idea of the Riemann surfaces is that you have three-dimensional universes that are parallel, as it were, but that have what they call multiple connectivity.

-And that is that these parallel three-dimensional universes can actually have places where they Connect.
+And that is that these parallel three-dimensional universes can actually have places where they connect portals, points of power, and connection.

-Portals, points of power, the exact thing that we've been talking about, that Mr. Bigelow documented in the ranch.
+The exact thing that we've been talking about that Mr. Bigelow documented in the ranch.

 Well, earlier we attributed some intelligence or consciousness to these energies, right?